zelabean/EVS_LSTM_Speech_Music_Classification/README.md

 Using LSTM and EVS's Feature for speech-music classification.
 Inputs are 12 feartures that extrated from 3gpp evs-codec (Enhanced Voice Service)

+I think my code has some error.
+So I will update code by pytorch maybe until 2019 gone.